jfrog/vault-plugin-secrets-artifactory/README.md

 dynamically provision access tokens with specified scopes.
 This backend can be mounted multiple times to provide access to multiple Artifactory servers.

-Using this plugin, you limit the accidental exposure window of Artifactory tokens; useful for continuous integration servers.
+Using this plugin, you can limit the accidental exposure window of Artifactory tokens; useful for continuous integration servers.

+## Access Token Creation and Revoking

+This backend creates access tokens in Artifactory using the admin credentials provided.
+Note that if you provide non-admin credentials, then the "username" must match the username of the credential owner.

+Ideally this plugin would create "expiring access tokens" in Artifactory, however expiring access tokens cannot be revoked early (see RTFACT-15293).

+When the lease on the Artifactory access token ends, this plugin will ask Artifactory to revoke the token.
+Note that as reported in RTFACT-22519, Artifactory will continue to honour the revoked access token for a few minutes.

+I've also filed RTFACT-22477, proposing CIDR restrictions on the created access tokens.

+## What's Missing

+* I'm still spelunking through the Vault code base to determine who is responsible for enforcing TTLs.
+I _think_ I have it correct, but I can't stay 100% yet.

+* I'd like to rotate the admin/config access_token when it's configured (if it's refreshable).

 ## Testing Locally